 If your child’s foot is displaying a “down and in” structure or you notice a deep crease in their foot, your child may have clubfoot.
 Seek a consultation with a podiatrist for a prompt diagnosis.

 Asymmetrical walking will lead to imbalanced biomechanics and unequal pressure points in the feet.
 These may eventually cause the formation of calluses and ulcers, which could lead to bone infection over time and may result in amputation.
-Your child must seek comprehensive treatment as soon as possible to prevent the start of these cascading events.
+Your child must seek comprehensive care as soon as possible to prevent the start of these cascading events.